yehoshoua/cloudwatch-logs-customize-alarms/README.md

 # Cloudwatch Logs Customize alarms

-### Package cloudwatch-logs-customize-alarms

-Copyright 2016- Amazon.com, Inc. or its affiliates.
-All Rights Reserved.

 ## Introduction

 When you get an alarm, you want enough information to decide whether it needs immediate attention or not.
 You also want to customize the alarm text to operational needs.
-The **CloudWatch Logs Customize Alarms** is a Lambda function that helps in reading the logs from CloudWatch Logs during an alarm and send a customized email through SES.
+The **CloudWatch Logs Customize Alarms** is a Lambda function that helps in reading the logs from CloudWatch Logs during an alarm and send a customized message through SNS.

 ## Flow of Events